ARCHAEOLOGICAL EXCAVATIONS OF THE MEDIEVAL ROYAL MANOR

-Once the ruin has been excavated, it must be secured before the restoration work can start in 2018.
-This will be done in close cooperation with NIKU.
+The ruins are currently covered by a temporary building that will protect the walls until the conservation is finished.
+The conservation will be done in close cooperation with NIKU.
 (The Norwegian Institute for Cultural Heritage Research) and it will take several years before it is finished.
-The restoration will enable the ruin to withstand wind and wear and tear.
+The conservation will enable the ruin to withstand wind and wear and tear.

-The ruins, together with St Olaf’s Church, will be the significant elements in a medieval park that we plan to develop in the central church area.
+The ruins, together with St Olaf’s Church, will be the significant elements in a medieval park that will be developed in the central church area.